Living Organ Donor Search

 Slippery Rock University · Since 2001

-Founder of the Reflections Body Image Program (Founder & Director)
+Founder, Reflections Body Image Program

 Author of Multifamily Therapy Group for Young Adults with Anorexia Nervosa: Reconnecting for Recovery (Routledge, 2021)